bioinfo-pf-curie/RNA-seq/docs/installation.md

 2. Nextflow will expect all software to be installed and available on the `PATH`
     * It's expected to use an additional config profile for docker, singularity or conda support.
 See below.

-#### 3.1) Define your own configuration

-A few parameters need to be defined before running the pipeline.
-As an exemple, see the `curie.conf` file and edit/create your own.
-Note that this configuration file has to be loaded in the nextflow configuration file and that you may need to edit the `nextflow.config` file.

-#### 3.2) Cluster usage
+#### 3.1) Cluster usage

-By default, we set up a `cluster` profile to execute the pipeline on a computational cluster.
+In order to use the pipeline on a computational cluster, you will have to specify a few parameters.
 Please, edit the `cluster.config` file to set up your own cluster configuration.

-#### 3.3) Software deps: Singularity
+#### 3.2) Software deps: Singularity

 Using [Singularity](http://singularity.lbl.gov/) is in general a great idea to manage environment and ensure reproducibility.
 The process is very similar: running the pipeline with the option `-profile singularity` tells Nextflow to enable singularity for this run.
 Images containing all of the software requirements can be automatically fetched as explained in the folder [`utils/singularity`](../utils/singularity/README.md).
+In addition the `containerPath` variable from the `containers.config` file has to be modified to set the path to the singularity images.

-#### 3.4) Software deps: conda
+#### 3.3) Software deps: Conda

 If you're not able to use Docker _or_ Singularity, you can instead use conda to manage the software requirements.
 This is slower and less reproducible than the above, but is still better than having to install all requirements yourself!
 The pipeline ships with a conda environment file and nextflow has built-in support for this.
 To use it first ensure that you have conda installed (we recommend [miniconda](https://conda.io/miniconda.html)), then follow the same pattern as above and use the flag `-profile conda`
 Note that in this case, the environment will be created in the `cache/work` folder.

-Otherwise, you can look at the [`utils/conda`](../utils/conda/README.md) folder to create and install an internal conda environment.
-In this case, you will be able to run the pipeline with `-profile condaPath`.
-See the `curie.config` for details.
+### 3.4) Software deps: Tools Path

+Finally, if for any reason you do not want to use conda or singularity, the pipeline provides a last config file `tools-path.config` which allows to simply set the `PATH` environment from which all dependancies must be available.

 ## 4) Reference genomes